A narrative commons for all the ideas, people, technologies, behaviors, and organizations that are working to improve global sustainability.

 Roy Morrison 05/28/09

 As the planet warms and the economy cools, renewable resources are emerging as a realistic means to solve both problems in a timely fashion.
-Advocates of renewable energy want trillions of dollars spent in the coming decades on a continental-scale smart grid that will slash global greenhouse gas emissions and turn society toward a prosperous and ecological future.
+A continental-scale smart grid would slash global greenhouse gas emissions and turn society toward a prosperous and ecological future.

 YaleGlobal Online 05/26/09